 Cambridge Deaf Church has a long history.
 In 1912 George Mackenzie, who was himself deaf, met with the Bishop of Ely to discuss a place for people with hearing impairments to meet.

 On 16th June 1927, Hope Hall in Cambridge was opened with funds from Ely Diocese.
 Nearly ninety years on, people are still blessed to be meeting there.

 Cambridge Deaf church is a place to worship God, study the Bible and explore issues relating to life and faith, all in British Sign Language (BSL).

-BSL is the ?rst language of an estimated 90,000 deaf people in the UK and we feel it is very important to provide the opportunity to hear and respond to the Word of God in BSL.
+BSL is the first language of an estimated 90,000 deaf people in the UK and we feel it is very important to provide the opportunity to hear and respond to the Word of God in BSL.

 All BSL users and learners throughout Cambridgeshire are very welcome! deaf, deafblind, hard of hearing and hearing.....those who are Christians and those who are just curious.

 The aim is to provide a place of friendship, acceptance and support in which to discover more of God's amazing love for each of us.

 - Every Sunday there is a church service that is signed somewhere in the Diocese, usually once a month in Cambridge, Hemingford Grey, Soham, Godmanchester and March.

 - Twice a month, there are Small Group Bible studies.
 One is held in Cambridge